How To Get A West Virginia Certificate of Exemption (Resale Certificate)

 Are sellers required to accept Certificates of Exemption?

-Sellers are not required to accept Certificate of Exemptions, however most do.
+Sellers are not required to accept Certificate of Exemptions for tax exempt purchases, however most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, they will be able to get a credit for the sales taxes paid later on their sales tax filing.

 What steps should a business take to accept a Certificate of Exemption?